Clockris/SAMMY-method_4f/README.md

 # SAMMY-method 4f: bioinformatics analysis and plots generation

-In this guide it is explained which are the bioinformatic steps to perform analysis of SAMMY-seq (4f protocol) as in "Biochemical properties of chromatin domains define genome compartmentalization" paper.
+This tutorial illustrate the use of the bioinformatic pipeline to analyze SAMMY-seq (4f protocol) data as presented in the "Biochemical properties of chromatin domains define genome compartmentalization" manuscript.
+The code in this repository also contains scripts to obtain the figures of the same manuscript.

 In this repository you are going to find four main folders:
 * `Data_processing`: where the scripts to perform the basic bioinformatics analysis starting from a fastq are stored